 Pousada dos Anjos is located in São Paulo State, 12 km from the border with Rio de Janeiro State.
-If you have a Land Rover or SUV, it’s a 33 km drive down the mountain to Parati by the nearest route, a lot of which is unpaved (9 km) and steep.
+If you have a Land Rover or SUV, it’s a 33 km drive down the mountain to Parati by the nearest route.
 The road is surrounded by tropical rainforest and highly scenic.
-It’s not passable for a normal passenger car on a wet day.

 Cunha is 950 metres or about 3,000 feet above sea level.
 Pousada dos Anjos is at 1,220 metres or about 4,000 feet.
 At the edge of the property the altitude is 1,410 metres or over 4,600 feet.

 Cunha and the surrounding area has a moist tropical highland climate, with temperature ranges of 18-25o C in summer (December-March) and 2-12o C in winter.
 The nights are chilly and require a blanket for sleeping, even in midsummer, but during the day it’s pleasantly cool in the shade and indoors.
 Temperatures aren’t high enough for air conditioning and there are practically no biting insects.
 Warm clothing is usually necessary during the winter, especially in the shade, and at night even in midsummer.